zhx-main/ConvsPPIS/README.md

 ### -Dataset
   The protein sequence of DBv5-Sel and CAPRI-Alone and its corresponding lables.
 ### -Model
-  The model architecture we used in our expriments: CNN(Convolutional neural network) and FCN(Fully-Connected Network).
+  The model architecture we used in our expriments: CNN(Convolutional Neural Network) and FCN(Fully-Connected Network).
 ### -Train
   The Pipeline of training process with 10-fold cross validation for PSSM, PhyChem, and PSAIA respectively.
 ### -DifferentRadius